matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 cloud services' infrastructure.
 Both tools enable versioning, repeatability, and codification of infrastructure, key principles in DevOps.

-3) Explain the importance of Google Kubernetes Engine (GKE) in DevOps practices.
+3) Explain the importance of Google Kubernetes Engine (GKE) in DevOps practices?
 Answer: Google Kubernetes Engine (GKE) is crucial for DevOps practices as it provides a managed environment for deploying, managing, and scaling containerized applications using Kubernetes.
 GKE enhances DevOps by automating many operational tasks such as deployment rollouts, scaling, and self-healing of applications.
 It integrates with Google Cloud CI/CD tools